jescott07/runge-kutta-method/README.md

 The conditions for the integration was $x_i = 0$, $x_f = 100$ and $h = 10^ {-4} $.

-To see in details how the programs were constructed, please see the README in the lorenz_system directory in this repository.
+To see in details how the programs were constructed, please see the [README](../main/lorenz_system/README.md).

 ![](/../main/lorenz_system/ls_1.png)

 ![](/../main/lorenz_system/ls_2.png)

+From this images we can see that for $r < r_c$ the solutions goes to a atractor, so they converg.
+But, if we set $r > r_c$ the system turns to be chaotic.

 ## The Duffing Oscillator

-The Duffing Oscillator represents a non-harmonic oscillator, their equation of motion is given by:
+The Duffing Oscillator represents a non-harmonic oscillator.
+Its equation of motion is given by:

 <p align="center">
 $\ddot y + \alpha y + \beta y^3 = 0$,